 In 2020, we had 20 short- and long-term sustainability targets.
-The key targets are listed in the table above.
+The key targets are listed in the table.
 Other targets are set for specific material sustainability topics and can be found as part of our 2020 People & Planet report.
 We take a systematic approach to identifying sustainability risks and opportunities, and we aim to minimize the negative impact of our operations and to find new opportunities for revenue increase and cost savings.
 Sustainability with targets, activities and follow-up processes is included in various business activities and related strategies.
-Our business model is described in the "Business overview" section of this report.
+Our business model is described in the "Business overview" section of this Annual Report on Form 20-F.